-"With just one bite of algae powder you take in more than a billion healthy plants"
+"With just one bite of plankton, you’ll ingest at least a billion umami plants"

-Curious about our algae nursery in the Netherlands?
+Curious about our microalgae nursery in the Netherlands?
 Look up planktonholland.com

 #Thanks to Salt magazine